Breitbart News: False story about Northern California wildfires

 In October 2017, Breitbart News published a false story claiming that an illegal immigrant was arrested in connection with the October 2017 Northern California wildfires.
 Sonoma County's sheriff department responded to Breitbarts reporting, "This is completely false, bad, wrong information that Breitbart started and is being put out into the public."

 COVID-19 misinformation

 Breitbart News livestreamed a widely viewed video on July 27, 2020, featuring a group called America's Frontline Doctors, that made dubious claims related to the COVID-19 pandemic and touted hydroxychloroquine as a cure.
 The group was led by Dr. Simone Gold, reportedly a Trump supporter who has advocated the use of hydroxychloroquine on conservative talk radio and podcasts.
 President Donald Trump shared several versions of the video with his 84 million Twitter followers before they were taken down.
 The video was removed by Facebook, Twitter, and YouTube for violating policies against COVID-19 misinformation.
 The president's son Donald Trump Jr. was restricted from Twitter for 12 hours for sharing it.
 The video event was funded by the right-wing group Tea Party Patriots.
 The video had 14 million views and was shared 600,000 times on Facebook before it was taken down.
-Breitbart did not immediately respond to CNBC when asked about the video being removed by Facebook, Twitter and YouTube.